Isaacprogi/lendsqr-fe-test/README.md

 ## Usage
-Once the server is up and running, supply the credentials(email:"adeji@gmail.com" and password:"12345678") to login You must be logged in to access all other routes of the application When you are in a mobile view use the side bar button to access sidebar and not the usual bar on top of the navbar
+Once the server is up and running, supply the credentials(email:"adeji@gmail.com" and password:"12345678") to login You must be logged in to access other routes of the application.
+When you are in a mobile view use the side bar button to access sidebar and not the usual bar on top of the navbar

 ## Status